Pluralism and Unity Board

 Evaristo Laron (‘13)

 Evaristo is a Computer Science major from Oakland, California.
-He is a member of the Varsity Football team .
+He is a member of the Varsity Football team.
 When Evaristo is not behind his books or on the field, he enjoys playing the Ukulele and participating in community service.
-One thing that he is extremely interested in, is becoming a mentor for the youth.
+He is extremely interested in becoming a youth mentor.

 Clare Eisenberg is a Sociology & Anthropology major/Chinese minor from Minneapolis, MN.
 She has studied abroad in China and conducted research projects on ecotourism in Yunnan province as well as students’ perceptions of the Chinese education system.